bohdaq/rust-web-server/README.md

 ## Community
 Rust Web Server has a [Discord](https://discord.gg/zaErjtr5Dm) where you can ask questions and share ideas.
 Follow the [Rust code of conduct](https://www.rust-lang.org/policies/code-of-conduct).

+## Encryption

+The rws is an [HTTP server](https://developer.mozilla.org/en-US/docs/Web/HTTP).
+This means if you are planning to use it somewhere else except the local machine you need to protect transferred data by using encryption.

+The most common use cases are:
+1. You need your webapp to be globally available via the internet.
+In such a case, the simplest solution is to use a reverse proxy and certificate provided by [Let's Encrypt](https://letsencrypt.org/).
+A proxy will redirect all HTTP traffic to HTTPS, decrypt it via certificate and forward the request to rws.
+Response from rws will be forwarded to a proxy, encrypted, and send to a client.
+As reverse proxy you may use Apache HTTP Server, lighttpd, etc.
+2. You don't need your webapp to be globally available.
+In such case the solution may be to setup VPN.

 ## Donations
 If you appreciate my work and want to support it, feel free to do it via [PayPal](https://www.paypal.com/donate/?hosted_button_id=7J69SYZWSP6HJ).